OlivierLD/3DPrinting/README.md

 - Desktop based
 - Programmatic approach to shape modeling, _very cool_.

-> _Note:_ Re-usablity comes naturally with it, I like that!
+> _Note:_ Re-useablity comes naturally with it, I like that!

 You can generate your models with a _**very well documented**_ (proprietary) functional programming language (good paper [here](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/For_C/Java/Python_Programmers)), and finally turn them into [`stl`](https://en.wikipedia.org/wiki/STL_(file_format)) (short for _stereolithography_, originally) format, which is understood by all 3D printers (among others).